Rooster Fighter: Main characters

 Raised by a yakuza to initially be sold with other chicks, Piyoko became a beloved pet instead before witnessing her owner turn into a mutant demon.
-Witnessing Keiji defeat and save her owner, she decides to follow him on his journey to defeat the White Demon and Keiji reluctantly let her join him after she helped nurse him back to health.
+Witnessing Keiji defeat and save her owner, she decides to follow him on his journey to defeat the White Demon, and Keiji reluctantly lets her join him after she helped nurse him back to health.
 She is attached to him, believing that she will marry him once she is older, and was given the name Piyoko by him after asking for a name.
 She has the word "Duty" (仁義, Jingi) written on her back after asking her former owner to give her a tattoo similar to his.
+For reasons unknown, Piyoko does not age, as she remains in her chick form after travelling with Keiji and Elizabeth for months.